JosieOnGit/Luniks/Languages/Lúnikska - Luniksan/Luniksan History and Overview.md

 # Lúnikska
-Luniksan is a spoken language spanning across most of the inhabited area on the greatest continent on Luniks, primarily spanning the territories of Thórirsant and Kérisant, whose names are also derived from Luniksian naming schemes (Thórir's land, Kéris' land).
+Luniksan is a spoken language spanning across most of the inhabited area on the greatest continent on Luniks, primarily spanning the territories of Thórirsant and Kérisant, whose names are also derived from Luniksan naming schemes (Thórir's land, Kéris' land).

 ## Origin and history
 The origin of Luniksan is yet to be determined.
 It mostly derives from western European languages like Dutch, German, and English, but takes a lot of vocabulary and similarities to Nordic languages as well, despite visually looking a lot like Hungarian.
 It's believed that the language was brought to life over time while people were gradually starting to inhabit the newly discovered planet of Luniks, which was mostly done by Europeans at the time.
 Because of this increasingly growing language barrier, it became hard for people to adapt to each other's new homes, as each respective language began to look similar and blend in together, eventually creating the language of Luniksan, named after the planet, a blend of all these vastly different European languages.